brandonpollack23/loco_dioxus_test/README.md

 This is the **SaaS starter** which includes a `User` model and authentication based on JWT.
 It also include configuration sections that help you pick either a frontend or a server-side template set up for your fullstack server.

+## Developing

+1. Run cargo loco watch (with dioxus assets env configured if needed (see todos))
+1. Run dx serve from frontend/packages/web
+1. profit.

+You will develop from the dx serve server which is proxied into the loco server for requests.

+This should be working...

+Deployed apps will just serve with loco and the dioxus app is served from the "/frontend" route, but in development it is served from "/" (in the dx serve port).

 ## Quick Start